CFA Exam – when to start & how to prepare?

 Each week, arrange what readings (modules) to do.

-Every Sunday, assess your progress and reschedule your study plan if for a reason you fail to follow it.
-To help you easily achieve both, you'll find the ‘Sum Up’ and ‘Edit’ buttons in our CFA Exam Study Planner.
+When the week ends, assess your progress and reschedule your study plan if for a reason you fail to follow it.
+To help you easily achieve both, there’s the ‘Sum Up’ button and intuitive DRAG&DROP edition inside our CFA Exam Study Planner.